 What is the ‘Matthew effect’ when it comes to reading instruction?

-This idea (mooted by Keith Stanovich) is that children who learn to read in the first three years of their education become fluent readers.
-They read more, learn more vocabulary which then enables them to read more and comprehend more advanced texts and so they advance further.
+In the context of reading instruction, the ‘Matthew effect’ is the idea that children who learn to read in the first three years of their education become increasingly fluent readers.
+They read more and learn more vocabulary, which enables them to even read more and comprehend more-advanced texts – so they advance further.

-This is why is essential that all children are offered a structured systematic phonics programme – as science tells us this is the best way for all to learn to read.
-This method is essential for most and can’t harm those who don’t need it.
+This is why it is essential that all children are offered a structured systematic phonics programme: science tells us that this is the best way for all to learn to read.
+This method is essential for most, and can’t harm those who don’t seem initially to need it.

 Leave a Reply